 Safeguarding and Child Protection

-Shrewsbury International School is committed to Child Safeguarding; a commitment that is underpinned by strong safeguarding systems and processes, and team of dedicated support staff, headed by a Director of Child Protection and Safeguarding, who together ensure that these systems are fit for purpose, and maintained and adhered to at all times.
+Shrewsbury International School is committed to Child Safeguarding; a commitment that is underpinned by strong safeguarding systems and processes, and a team of dedicated support staff.
+Shrewsbury has three Designated Safeguarding Leads (DSL), who together ensure that these systems are fit for purpose, and maintained and adhered to at all times.
 All DSLs are trained to UK standards.

 These systems allow students to feel safe, to feel empowered to talk about their concerns, and to feel that their concerns will be heard.
 The systems are understood by everyone in our community and we all recognise our responsibility towards building an environment in which our students can grow into confident, caring and compassionate adults.